When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

 Most importantly, you are trying to figure out the content they are the most likely to engage with.

 Having solid answers to these questions will really help in shaping your personas into something concrete.
-So try to get as detailed as possible when creating each of your personas.
-If you need more help, check out the Make My Persona tool from Hubspot.
+So, try to get as detailed as possible when creating each of your personas.

-Did we miss anything?
+Did I miss anything?
 Did you try these tips?
 Do you have any questions or comments?
 Share your thoughts below in the comments section.